hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 **Important note**:

-<ins>the commands in this article are all executed as the user "mapr", which is by default the admin user of the EDF Development Environment.</ins>
+<ins>the commands in this article are all executed as the user "mapr", which is by default the admin user of the Ezmeral Data Fabric Development Environment.</ins>

 <ins>You can also use the "root" user to create the table and run the application, but if you don't modify the ACEs of the table, the "mapr" user would be not able to see the data in the table.</ins>

-We are going to use the [hbase shell](https://docs.datafabric.hpe.com/70/ReferenceGuide/HBaseShellforMapR-DB.html) to create a [Binary Table](https://docs.datafabric.hpe.com/70/MapR-DB/intro-binary-tables.html) inside the EDF Database.
+We are going to use the [hbase shell](https://docs.datafabric.hpe.com/70/ReferenceGuide/HBaseShellforMapR-DB.html) to create a [Binary Table](https://docs.datafabric.hpe.com/70/MapR-DB/intro-binary-tables.html) inside the Ezmeral Data Fabric Database.
 To be able to use the `hbase shell`, we need to install the **[mapr-hbase](https://docs.datafabric.hpe.com/70/AdvancedInstallation/InstallingHBase-client-node.html?hl=mapr-hbase)** package first.

 **For convenience of data management, I would like to create a volume for the Binary Table, the command are as following:**